ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

 The new API stack is the result of re-writing from scratch RLlib's core APIs and reducing its user-facing classes from more than a dozen critical ones down to only a handful of classes.
-During the design of these new interfaces from the ground up, we strictly applied the following principles:
+During the design of these new interfaces from the ground up, the Ray Team strictly applied the following principles:

 * Suppose a simple mental-model underlying the new APIs
 * Classes must be usable outside of RLlib
-* Separate concerns as much as possible (in other words: Try to answer: "**WHAT** should be done **WHEN** and by **WHOM**?")
+* Separate concerns as much as possible.
+Try to answer: "**WHAT** should be done **WHEN** and by **WHOM**?"
-* Offer finegrained modularity, full interoperability, and friction-less pluggability of classes
+* Offer fine-grained modularity, full interoperability, and frictionless pluggability of classes

-Applying these principles above, we were able to reduce the important **must-know** classes for the average RLlib user from seven (on the old stack) to only four (on the new stack).
+Applying the above principles, the Ray Team reduced the important **must-know** classes for the average RLlib user from seven on the old stack, to only four on the new stack.
-Those **core** new API stack classes are:
+The **core** new API stack classes are:

 * :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` (replaces :py:class:`~ray.rllib.models.modelv2.ModelV2` and :py:class:`~ray.rllib.policy.policy_map.PolicyMap` APIs)
 * :py:class:`~ray.rllib.core.learner.learner.Learner` (replaces :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker` and some of :py:class:`~ray.rllib.policy.policy.Policy`)
 * :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` and :py:class:`~ray.rllib.env.multi_agent_episode.MultiAgentEpisode` (replaces :py:class:`~ray.rllib.policy.view_requirement.ViewRequirement`, :py:class:`~ray.rllib.evaluation.collectors.SampleCollector`, :py:class:`~ray.rllib.evaluation.episode.Episode`, and :py:class:`~ray.rllib.evaluation.episode_v2.EpisodeV2`)
 * :py:class:`~ray.rllib.connector.connector_v2.ConnectorV2` (replaces :py:class:`~ray.rllib.connector.connector.Connector` and some of :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker` and :py:class:`~ray.rllib.policy.policy.Policy`)

-The :py:class:`~ray.rllib.algorithm.algorithm_config.AlgorithmConfig` and :py:class:`~ray.rllib.algorithm.algorithm.Algorithm` APIs remain as-is (these are already established APIs on the old stack).
+The :py:class:`~ray.rllib.algorithm.algorithm_config.AlgorithmConfig` and :py:class:`~ray.rllib.algorithm.algorithm.Algorithm` APIs remain as-is.
+These are already established APIs on the old stack.

 Who should use the new API stack?